fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 plot_scale
   The scale of the y and x axis for the plots.
 The options are 'loglog', 'logy', 'logx' and 'default'.
-If this not set if will default back to default.
+If this is not set it will default back to default.

   **IVP**